plot_vocabulary() visualizes the vocabulary growth as new words are used in each document.

 - descriptive_labels

-A toggle for disabling descriptive labels of progress_percent on the X-axis
+A toggle for using descriptive labels for progress on the X-axis

 - labeling